manaty/octopus/server/README.md

 grpc:
   port: 9991
-  nodes:
+  master:
     type: static
-    addresses:
-      - 192.168.1.2:9991
+    address: 192.168.1.2:9991
-  nodeSyncIntervalMillis: 1000
+  masterSyncIntervalMillis: 1000
 ```

-Note that the only difference is the contents of `grpc.nodes.addresses` section.
+Note that the only difference is the presence of `grpc.master` section in slave server's configuration.